Do You Need Insurance to Register a Car? State Rules 2026

 Lapsed coverage during registration

-If your policy lapses while a vehicle is registered, the state DMV usually finds out within 10-30 days through the IICMVA feed.
-Consequences scale with state aggressiveness:
+If your policy lapses while a vehicle is registered, the state DMV usually catches it within 10-30 days through the IICMVA feed.
+How hard you get hit depends on the state:

 - California suspends the registration immediately and charges a $14 reinstatement fee plus an SR-22 requirement if the lapse exceeded 30 days.